Baden Army: Reorganisation of the army

-Baden also had to furnish a 15,000-man contingent for the VIII Federal Army Corps.
+Baden also had to furnish a 15,000-man contingent for the VIII Federal Army Corps of the German Confederation.
 Commander-in-chief of the Army was the Grand Duke, as before; its management was vested in the Ministry of War headed by the War Minister (Kriegspräsident).
 The Ministry of War was divided into a military, an administrative (responsible for catering, payment, medical services, etc.) and legal department (rechtsgelehrte) and had other departments such as the War Treasury, the Directorate of Armouries, the Directorate of Magazines and others.